Undergraduate Transfer Credit Evaluations

 Q: I got a "partial" evaluation, what does that mean?

 A: In most cases a "partial" evaluation is given when more information is needed to complete the evaluation, such as the last semester grades from your former school, an Advanced Placement (AP) score report, a syllabus for a specific course, or an updated transcript that shows your degree has been granted.
-In such cases a specific request for information is noted on your evaluation.
-When you've submitted the requested information your evaluation will be completed.
+In such cases a specific request for information is noted on your evaluation notification e-mail.
+When you've submitted the requested information your evaluation will be completed and you will receive another notification.

 Q: How can I make an appointment to go over my evaluation with an evaluator?

-A: Your evaluator's name appears on your transfer credit evaluation.
-Please contact you evaluator by e-mail at the address on your e-mail cover letter.We recommend you schedule an appointment.
-Bring with you supporting materials (college catalogs, or course syllabi) and any information requested on your transfer credit evaluation.
+A: Your evaluator's name appears on your notification e-mail.
+Please contact your evaluator by e-mail to schedule an appointment.
+Transfer Credit Evaluator's contact information and appointment hours are at the top of this page.
+When you come to meet your evaluator, please bring with you supporting materials (college catalogs, program descriptions or course syllabi) and any information requested on your transfer credit evaluation.
 Please be aware that the evaluators' work hours vary and your evaluator may not be available during all Admissions Office hours.

 Q: Can you give me a transfer credit evaluation before I apply?

 A: We receive thousands of inquiries from transfer students and it is not possible to complete a transfer credit evaluation for everyone.
 An Admissions Counselor would be glad to meet with you to discuss options for transferring to City College.
+You may schedule an appointment with an Admissions Counselor through the Admissions Office web page.
 If you are a CUNY transfer student, you may use the TIPPS database as a guide to review your courses and see if they are transferable.

 Summary of the Evaluation Process